Background pattern

 • If you are receiving electroconvulsive therapy.

-• If you have or have had any heart problems or have recently had a heart attack
+• if you have or have had any heart problems or have recently had a heart attack.

-Consult your doctor, even if any of the above circumstances have occurred at any time.
+Consult your doctor, even if any of the above circumstances have occurred to you at any time.

-Symptoms such as restlessness or difficulty sitting or staying upright (akathisia) may also occur during the first weeks of treatment.
+Symptoms such as restlessness or difficulty sitting or standing still (akathisia) may also occur during the first weeks of treatment.
 Inform your doctor immediately if you experience these symptoms.

 Special information related to your illness

-At the beginning of treatment, some patients may experience an increase in anxiety, which will disappear with continued treatment.
+At the start of treatment, some patients may experience an increase in anxiety, which will disappear with continued treatment.
 Therefore, it is very important that you follow your doctor's instructions exactly and do not interrupt treatment or change the dose without consulting your doctor.

-Thoughts of suicide and worsening of your depression or anxiety disorder
+Suicidal thoughts and worsening of your depression or anxiety disorder

 You would be more likely to have these thoughts:

-If at any time you have thoughts of harming yourself or taking your life,contact your doctor or go directly to a hospital.
+If at any time you have thoughts of harming or killing yourself, contact your doctor or go directly to a hospital.

-It may be helpful to tell a family member or close friendthat you are depressed or have an anxiety disorder and ask them to read this leaflet.
+It may be helpful for you to tell a relative or close friendthat you are depressed or have an anxiety disorder and ask them to read this leaflet.
 You can ask them if they think your depression or anxiety disorder has worsened, or if they are concerned about changes in your attitude.

 Children and adolescents

-Use of Citalopram Mabo with other medicines
+Using Citalopram Mabo with other medicines

-Inform your doctor or pharmacist if you are using, have used recently or may need to use any other medicine.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

-Inform your doctor if you are using any of the following medicines:
+Tell your doctor if you are using any of the following medicines:

-• Non-selective monoamine oxidase inhibitors (MAOIs) containing phenelzine, iproniazid, isocarboxazid, nialamide and tranylcypromine as active substances.
+• Non-selective monoamine oxidase inhibitors (MAOIs) containing phenelzine, iproniazid, isocarboxazid, nialamide, and tranylcypromine as active substances.
 If you have taken any of these medicines, you should wait 14 days before starting to take citalopram.
 After finishing treatment with citalopram, you should wait 7 days before taking any of these medicines.

 • The antibiotic linezolid.